-- assessed whether the allocation of the Group's non-current assets into cash generating units (CGUs) was consistent with our knowledge of ongoing operations and internal reporting. - performed sensitivity analyses over key assumptions used in the value in use model. - tested the mathematical accuracy, on a sample basis, of the value in use models. - evaluated the adequacy of the disclosures made in note 1 (x), including those regarding the key assumptions and sensitivities to changes in assumptions, in light of the requirements of Australian Accounting Standards.
+- assessed whether the allocation of the Group's non-current assets into cash generating units (CGUs) was consistent with our knowledge of ongoing operations and internal reporting. - evaluated the key assumptions in the model including sales growth rate, long term growth rate, sales prices increase rate and discount rate by comparing them with historical results, and economic and industry forecasts. - performed sensitivity analysis over key assumptions used in the value in use model. - on a sample basis, tested the mathematical accuracy of the value in use model. - evaluated the reasonableness of the disclosures made in note 1(x), including those regarding the key assumptions in light of the requirements of Australian Accounting Standards.

-We also performed the following procedures for the value in use models:
+We also performed the following procedures for the value in use model:

-- assessed whether the CGUs included directly attributable cash flows and a reasonable allocation of corporate assets and overheads. - evaluated the key assumptions in the model including sales and expenditure forecasts, growth, inflation rates and discount rates by comparing them with historical results, and economic and industry forecasts. - tested that the forecast cash flows used in the model were consistent with the most up-todate budgets and business plans approved by the Board of Directors. - evaluated the Group's historical ability to forecast future cash flows by comparing budgets with reported actual results for the past three years.
+- assessed whether the CGUs included directly attributable cash flows and a reasonable allocation of corporate assets and overheads. - on the sample basis, tested that the forecast cash flows used in the model were consistent with the most up-to-date budgets and business plans presented to the Board of Directors. - evaluated the Group's historical ability to forecast future cash flows by comparing budgets with reported actual results for the past three years.